 "We all know that the money isn’t great in this business, but when we traveled, we looked like we had money and dressed professionally.
 Nowadays, they show up in ripped sweats- it’s a big difference."

-Suzie understood the importance of not smartening anyone up to the business when she was in it and loved reminiscing about the days of wrestling that are behind us.
+Suzie understood the importance of not smartening anyone up to the business when she was in it and loved reminiscing about the wrestling days behind us.

 Nowadays, if she, by chance, goes and checks out a local show, consider yourself fortunate for the opportunity to tip your hat to a woman that paved the way for the female referees we see in WWE and AEW.